-As of tours they run every Monday Wednesday and Friday at 11 am and 1 pm and every Sunday at 10 am 12pm 2pm 3pm and 4pm (except on match days).
-However as the arsenal game is running on Saturday 19th this means there will only be a 11am tour on Friday 18th but tours on the following Sunday 20th will run usual times.
+As for tours, they run every Monday Wednesday and Friday at 11 am and 1 pm, and every Sunday at 10 am 12pm 2pm 3pm and 4pm (except on match days).
+However as the Arsenal game is running on Saturday 19th; this means there will only be a 11am tour on Friday 18th, but tours on the following Sunday 20th will run usual times.

-Me: A derby (pronounced “darby,” for some reason) is a local rivalry — in this case the two Manchester teams playing each other.
+Me: A derby (pronounced “darby”) is a local rivalry — in this case the two Manchester teams playing each other.

 My sense, without really looking into it, is that you won’t get a ticket to that Manchester game for less than $250 each — if you can even find them.
 If you want to spend that, by all means go for it; it will be an awesome experience.
 Otherwise, you can probably get a ticket to Everton for more like $60-80 each.
 Premier League is expensive any way you slice it, but a big game like the Manchester derby is much more so.

 Dean: well i will give it a try to get those manchester tickets ….where do i try and purchase them? failing that i’ll go to the Everton game

 Me: Well, I always start with the club website; in this case, on the Man City site there’s not even any mention of tickets!
 As for their Hospitality packages (VIP treatment, bar, etc.), they are in fact listed at 250 pounds, but I’m not even sure you can get them.
 See http://tickets.mcfc.co.uk/hospitality.aspx for details.

 You might also keep an eye on the official resale site at ViaGogo, where tickets might pop up, but right now they only list the same thing — 249 pounds for hospitality.
 I’m sure you know, but that would be $750 for the two of you.